 Water helps to lubricate the joints and muscles, making weight exercises easier and helping to reduce the risk of injury or strain.
 Seniors should consider incorporating electrolyte drinks into their daily routine, as they can help replace any lost nutrients during exercise.

 Additionally, it is important to use proper warm-up and cool-down exercises before and after any weight training session.
-Lastly, seniors should always consult a qualified professional prior to beginning any weight training program.
+Lastly, seniors should always consult a qualified professional before beginning any weight training program.

 Wrapping It Up